hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 suite and libraries may get in the way of a developer who just wants to read and write JSON and "get stuff done."

-In addition, the problem domain of agent-to-agent messaging (A2A) is somewhat different from the places where JSON-LD has the most traction.
-The sweet spot for A2A is small, relatively simple JSON documents where code behavior is strongly bound to the needs of a specific interaction.
-A2A needs to work with extremely simple agents on embedded platforms.
+In addition, the problem domain of DIDComm is somewhat different from the places where JSON-LD has the most traction.
+The sweet spot for DIDComm is small, relatively simple JSON documents where code behavior is strongly bound to the needs of a specific interaction.
+DIDComm needs to work with extremely simple agents on embedded platforms.
 Such agents may experience full JSON-LD support as an undue burden when they don't even have a familiar desktop OS.
 They don't need arbitrary semantic complexity.

 If we wanted to use email technology to send a verifiable credential, we would model the credential as an attachment, not enrich the schema of raw email message bodies.
-A2A invites a [similar approach](https://github.com/hyperledger/indy-hipe/pull/78).
+DIDComm invites a [similar approach](https://github.com/hyperledger/indy-hipe/pull/78).

 ### Goal

-The agent-to-agent messaging effort that began in the Indy community wants to benefit from the accessibility of ordinary JSON, but leave an easy path for more sophisticated JSON-LD-driven patterns when the need arises.
+The DIDComm messaging effort that began in the Indy community wants to benefit from the accessibility of ordinary JSON, but leave an easy path for more sophisticated JSON-LD-driven patterns when the need arises.
 We therefore set for ourselves this goal: